globocom/m3u8/README.rst

     Tags begin with #EXT.
 They are case-sensitive.
 All other lines that begin with '#' are comments and SHOULD be ignored.

-This library ignores all the non standard tags by default.
+This library ignores all the non-standard tags by default.
 If you want them to be collected while loading the file content, you need to pass a function to the `load/loads` functions, following the example below:

 .. code-block:: python